Coronavirus Outbreak Latest Information

 Trolley

-Fresh milk, nappies and toiletries.
+You can get fresh milk, nappies and toiletries in supermarkets.
 Some have baby formula but to be safe it’s best to bring your own from home.

 Fence